 The planning stage covers more than just technical and financial sides of the future project.
 It is commonly handled by different experts who provide market analysis, product research, brand identity development, and a lot more.
 To make it most efficient for the client and their business, this process should include the following specialists.

-Sales manager covers the financial side of the project and evaluates the budget based on the client’s information, timelines, product components, number and experience of development team members.
+A sales manager covers the financial side of the project and evaluates the budget based on the client’s information, timelines, product components, number and experience of development team members.
 Also, this specialist develops an individual and detailed commercial offer for the client based on the results of the planning stage.

-The project manager is one of the key planning phase participants.
+A project manager is one of the key planning phase participants.
 They perform such essential tasks as: